-Description: This unit introduces you to the diverse developments of world architecture from the eighteenth to the early twentieth century, examining the theoretical, historical and cultural contexts of the discipline.
+Description: This unit introduces you to the diverse developments of world architecture from the pre-historic settlement to the late twentieth century, examining the theoretical, historical and cultural contexts of the discipline.
 The unit introduces you to influential architectural projects, theoretical writings and design practices from across this period.
 Students will examines the influence on Australian architects, the developments of movements within this country to develop a foundational knowledge of the world and Australian architectural history.

-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Analyse key world architectural works, cultural movements and ideas, their theoretical and cultural context and relate their relevance to design; 2.
-Review and investigate a selected range of social, cultural and political factors to evaluate how they have shaped Australian architecture.
-3. Professionally communicate complex design ideas through verbal, visual and written means; and 4.
-Critically analyse, evaluate and make informed judgement on a wide range of architectural problems and situations.
+Learning Outcomes:On successful completion of this unit, students will be able to:

+1. Analyse key world architectural works, cultural movements and ideas, their theoretical and cultural context and relate their relevance to design;

+2. Review and investigate a selected range of social, cultural and political factors to evaluate how they have shaped Australian architecture.

-Class Contact: Class 2.0 hrsLab 1.0 hrContact time 33 hours: Weeks 1-3: 3x2hr class and 3x1hr lab Week 4: 2x2hr class and 2x1hr lab
+3. Professionally articulate complex design ideas through verbal, visual and written means; and

+4. Critically analyse, evaluate and make informed judgement on a wide range of architectural problems and situations.

-Required Reading: A very comprehensive set of notes will be available for most topics.
+Required Reading:RECOMMEN DED TEXTS: Architecture: From Prehistory to Post-Modernism, Authors: Marvin Trachtenberg, Isabelle Hyman, 1986 A very comprehensive set of notes will be available for most topics.
 These notes will contain further references and reading material.

 Assessment: Individual portfolios and reports which provide evidence demonstrating that the learning outcomes for the subject have been achieved.
 The assessment material will include three major section as listed below that illustrate the importance of architecture in history, skills in abstract thinking and visual communication and skills in three-dimensional 'spatial' problem solving and model making.
-Case Study, One (1) Case study, 25%.
-Portfolio, Architectural Analysis, 25%.
-Presentation, One (1) Individual Oral presentation (15 minutes), 10%.
-Report, One (1) Team Report on History of Architecture, 40%.
+Case Study, Case study and presentation, 20%.
+Portfolio, Architectural Analysis and Presentation, 20%.
+Test, Tests, 35%.
+Report, Team Report on History of Architecture and presentation, 25%.